mthalken/School_District_Analysis/README.md

     - Scores by school type: no change

 ## Summary
 In summary after changing Thomas High School's 9th grade scores to NaN it brought the scores closer to the district averages.
-There was change in the "Average Math Score"(.01), "% Passing Math"(.02%), "% Passing Reading"(.03%), and "% Overall Passing"(.01%).
+There was change in only the "Average Math Score"(.01).

 Overall, the following can be considered:
 - Charter schools have an overall passing percentage of 90% compared to distict schools at 54%, with specific scores for math at 94% and 67% and reading scores at 97% and 81% respectively.